Weburz/burzpage/docs/src/content/docs/reference/specifications.md

 ---

-This section of the documentations contains the "Software Requirements Specifications (SRS)" for BurzPress.
-All feature enhancements and related development on the project will be based on the criterias listed here on this document.
+This section of the documentations contains the "Software Requirements Specifications (SRS)" for BurzContent.
+All feature enhancements and related development on the project will be based on the criteria listed here on this document.
 Any other feature request or behaviour of the tool which can be considered out-of-scope of this document will not be worked upon.
 In case, a functionality or behaviour has been heavily requested by community members, the